StefanoIncardone/kaylang/IDEAS.md

 fn

 # return values
-[result: int, remainder: int]
+result: int, remainder: int

 # return values' names are optional
 [int, int]

-# equals sign to make it ease to copy paste this function definition in code
+# equals sign to make it easey to copy paste this function definition in code
 =

 # name of the function
 divmod

 # function arguments
-( dividend: int, divisor: int )
+(dividend: int, divisor: int)

 # body of the function, can also be in the do single-statement form
 {